Working and living in the Linnaeus Region

 2. How to find a job

-Linnaeus University encourages you to start collaborating with and contact companies early on during your studies, for instance through projects, internships or thesis work.
+Linnaeus University encourages you to start collaborating with, and contacting companies, early on in your studies.
+For instance through projects, internships or thesis work.
 This is a good way to establish a professional network and to meet potential employers.

 The career counselling service at Linnaeus University offers support and advice when you try to figure out how your education, your experience, and your personal qualifications can best be summarised into a powerful job application.
-You will get help pinpointing your skills and experience and tips and guidance on how to best design your CV and cover letter.
+You will get help pinpointing your skills and experiences and guidance on how to best design your CV and cover letter.

 LinkedIn is one of the most well-known, professional social networks on the internet.
 Recruiters from the region can now find their perfect candidate by simply using the right filter.
 Therefore, it is important for you to have a complete LinkedIn profile in order to increase your chances of getting a job in the Linnaeus Region/Sweden.